olli4/geotessera/docs/index.rst

     # View coverage for a specific year
     geotessera coverage --year 2024

+    # Check coverage for a single country
+    geotessera coverage --country uk

 Download embeddings in your preferred format::

     # Download as GeoTIFF (georeferenced, for GIS)